fyngyrz/aa_macro/users-guide.md

 That's it.
 There's a little bit you can do with parameters to the `macro()` invocation, and there are some useful utilities within the class \(in particular, the `sanitize()` method\), but generally, the above is all you need.
-It's up to you to provide uesful input text, of course.
+It's up to you to provide useful input text, of course.

 There's a more concise way of doing the whole thing, too: